Updated September 15, 2025.

 - Spacing concerns

-Orthodontists can employ traditional metal braces, revolutionary clear aligner solutions (like Invisalign® Teen), and other oral appliances to help guide an individual’s teeth and jaw into proper, healthy alignment.
+Orthodontists can employ traditional metal braces, revolutionary clear aligner solutions (such as Invisalign® Teen), and other oral appliances to help guide an individual’s teeth and jaw into proper, healthy alignment.
+These treatments not only improve appearance but also make daily functions, such as chewing and speaking, easier.

-Basically, your dentist helps preserve and restore a healthy foundation, while an orthodontist will step in to address alignment or bite issues.
+Essentially, your dentist helps maintain and restore a healthy foundation, while an orthodontist addresses issues related to alignment or bite.
 Think of your (or your child’s) dentist as a “primary care doctor” for oral health and an orthodontist as a “specialist.”
-Whatever your child’s needs, Dr. Bret works closely with orthodontists in Decatur to ensure a treatment plan that is seamless, tailored, and comfortable.
+Whatever your child’s needs, Dr. Bret and our team work closely with orthodontists in Decatur to ensure a treatment plan that is seamless, tailored, and comfortable.

 Strong, Healthy Smiles in Decatur Start at Jerger Pediatric Dentistry

 Every healthy, confident smile begins with regular visits to a trusted pediatric dentist.
-If you’re in Decatur and have questions about whether your child might need orthodontic care or it’s simply time for a checkup, contact Dr. Bret Jerger and the friendly and helpful Jerger Pediatric Dentistry team today to schedule an appointment!
+If you’re in Decatur and have questions about whether your child might need orthodontic care or it’s simply time for a checkup, contact Dr. Bret Jerger and the friendly, helpful Jerger Pediatric Dentistry team today to schedule an appointment.